-- 1. Immediately report life threatening emergencies to Emergency Services on 000 or to ENERGEX on on 13 19 62. - 2.
+- 1. Immediately report life threatening emergencies to Emergency Services on 000 or to ENERGEX on 13 19 62. - 2.
 Please read and understand all the information and disclaimers provided including the Terms and Conditions on the attached pages. - 3.
 We have only searched the area which has been nominated in the request.
 If this nominated area is not what You require, please resubmit another enquiry with BYDA. - 4.
-Plans provided by ENERGEX are only an indication of the presence of underground assets within the nominated area.
+Plans provided by ENERGEX are only an indication of the presence of underground Assets within the nominated area.
 Locations provided are approximate and the plans are not suitable for scaling purposes, as exact ground cover and alignments cannot be provided.
-You must confirm the exact location of underground electrical equipment by use of an electronic cable locator followed by careful, non-mechanical excavation (ie, potholing). - 5.
-Plans provided by ENERGEX do not encompass Energex's overhead Network. - 6.
-Energex, its servants or agents shall not be liable for any loss or damage caused or occasioned by the use of plans and details supplied pursuant to the BYDA Request and You agree to indemnify ENERGEX against any claim or demand for any such loss or damage to You, your servants or your agents.
+You must confirm the exact location of Assets by use of an electronic cable locator followed by careful, non-mechanical excavation (i.e. potholing). - 5.
+Plans provided by ENERGEX do not encompass ENERGEX's overhead Assets. - 6.
+ENERGEX, its servants or agents shall not be liable for any loss or damage caused or occasioned by the use of plans and details supplied pursuant to the BYDA Request and You agree to indemnify ENERGEX against any claim or demand for any such loss or damage to You, Your servants or Your agents. - 7.
+You are responsible for any damage to underground Assets caused by works pursuant to or in any way connected with this BYDA Request.

-- 7. You are responsible for any damage to underground electrical equipment caused by works pursuant to or in any way connected with this BYDA Request. - 8.
-In addition to underground cables marked on attached plan, there could be underground earth conductors, underground substation earth conductors, M.E.N conductors, S.W.E.R Substation Earth Conductors, ABS Earth Mats or Consumer Mains in the vicinity or private underground cables (inc. consumers' mains that may run from ENERGEX mains onto private property) in the vicinity of the nominated work area(s) that are not marked on the plans. - 9.
-Independent underground cable locators can be found via the BYDA Certified Locator website - 10.
-The ENERGEX Before You Dig Australia information map(s) provide the vicinity of underground cable and will not be adequate for conveyancing purposes.
+- 8. In addition to underground cables marked on attached plan, there could be underground earth conductors, underground substation earth conductors, Multiple Earthed Networks (MEN) conductors, Single Wire Earth Return (SWER) Substation Earth Conductors, Air Break Switch (ABS) Earth Mats or Consumer Mains in the vicinity or private underground cables (inc. consumers' mains that may run from ENERGEX mains onto private property) in the vicinity of the nominated work area(s) that are not marked on the plans. - Independent underground cable locators can be found by using the "Find a locator" option available within the BYDA enquiry response with LV Cable (up to 1kV), HV Cable (1kV-<33kV) & HV cable (33kV and over) displayed. - 10.
+The ENERGEX Before You Dig Australia (BYDA) information map(s) provide the vicinity of underground cable and will not be adequate for conveyancing purposes.
 A Request for Search (Property Search) can be arranged through ENERGEX. - 11.
 The attached plans are only valid for a period of four weeks from receipt.
 If excavation does not commence within four weeks, a new plan should be obtained. - 12.
-The Energex BYDA map (named maps.pdf) may contain shaded area(s), indicating the location of planned work(s).
-This polygon will note the planned work project number in the centre of the shaded area(s).
-This number will correspond with additional pdf attachments, if they have been included.
-Should you find a planned works plan not attached that You believe may affect your planned work(s), please contact the Energex BYDA team on the details listed below. - 13.
-ENERGEX may contact You to discuss your proposed excavation in the vicinity of feeders identified on the attached plan(s). - 14.
-Do not access or enter the exclusion zone of any underground electrical assets.
-For example, conduits, cables, pits, cabinets. - 15.
-Your work will need to comply with the Working near overhead and underground electric lines Electrical safety code of practice 2020.
+The ENERGEX BYDA map (named maps.pdf) may contain shaded area(s), indicating the location of planned work(s).
+Should You find planned works that You believe may affect Your planned work(s), please contact the ENERGEX BYDA team on the details listed below. - 13.
+ENERGEX may contact You to discuss Your proposed excavation in the vicinity of feeders identified on the attached plan(s). - 14.
+Do not access any Assets, for example, conduits, cables, pits or cabinets. - 15.
+Your work will need to comply with: - Working near overhead and underground electric lines Electrical safety code of practice 2020 - Managing Electrical Risk in Workplace Electrical Safety Code of Practice (2013) - Excavation Work Code of Practice (2021)

-NOTE: Where your proposed work location contains Energex 33kV or greater Underground cables please access the Energex Working Near Underground Cables 33kV or Higher web page for more information.
+NOTE: Where Your proposed work location contains ENERGEX 33kV or greater Underground cables please access the Energex before you dig Website for more information.